 Public Support and Revenue - The Foundation is funded by contributions and Gifts-in-kind (GIK) donations from individuals, foundations, corporations, civic and social clubs and religious organizations.
 All public support and revenue are considered to be available without donor restriction use unless specifically restricted by the donor.
 At its discretion, the Board of Directors (Board) may designate funds for specific purposes.
-There were no Board-designated funds as of December 31, 2020.
+There were no Board-designated funds as of December 31, 2021 and 2020.

 Program Service Fees - Program service fee revenue consists of billings for shipments of containers to third-world countries and recognized as revenue at time of the shipment.
 The Foundation records the costs of shipping and handling in program services.
-These costs were approximately \$254,000 for the year ended December 31, 2020.
+These costs were approximately \$201,000 and \$254,000 for the years ended December 31, 2021 and 2020, respectively.

 Advertising Costs - Advertising costs are charged to expense during the period in which they are incurred.
-Total advertising costs were approximately \$155,000 for the year ended December 31, 2020.
+Total advertising costs were approximately \$168,000 and \$155,000 for the years ended December 31, 2021 and 2020, respectively.

 Income Taxes - The Foundation is a tax-exempt organization under Section 501(c)(3) of the U.S. Internal Revenue Code (IRC) and is also classified as an entity that is not a private foundation under the meaning of Section 509(a) of the IRC.
 In addition, the Foundation has not identified any material uncertain tax positions requiring an accrual or disclosure in the financial statements.
-The Foundation is no longer subject to examinations by taxing authorities in any major tax jurisdiction for year before December 31, 2017.
+The Foundation is no longer subject to examinations by taxing authorities in any major tax jurisdiction for year before December 31, 2018.